Kanhasingh235/Wokwi_Embedded_projects/README.md

 ## ciruit diagram
  Here you can see wokwi circuit diagram (https://wokwi.com/projects/434814402148524033)

-//controlling led brightness using potentiometer

-##  Day 06 – LED Brightness Control using Potentiometer
+##  Project 06 – LED Brightness Control using Potentiometer

 ###  Overview
 Control an LED’s brightness based on the rotation of a potentiometer using analog input and PWM output.